AdobeDocs/experience-manager-65.en/help/forms/developing/assembling-non-interactive-pdf-documents.md

     * Create a `java.io.File` object and ensure that the file name extension is .pdf.
     * Invoke the `Document` object’s `copyToFile` method to copy the contents of the `Document` object to the file.
 Ensure that you use the `Document` object that the `invokeOneDocument` method returned.

-* “Quick Start (SOAP mode): Assembling a non-interactive PDF document using the Java API”
+* “Quick Start (SOAP mode): Assembling a non-interactive PDF document using the Java API"

 ## Assemble a non-interactive PDF document using the web service API {#assemble-a-non-interactive-pdf-document-using-the-web-service-api}